Carbon-Twelve-C12/quantera/docs/progress.md

 ## Current Priorities

-1. Complete the core smart contract implementations
+1. Complete the L2Bridge contract implementation
-2. Implement contract client classes in the backend
+2. Implement remaining backend client classes
+3. Create API layer for frontend communication
-3. Set up basic frontend structure with wallet connection
+4. Expand the frontend with additional pages and wallet connectivity
-4. Implement treasury listing and detail views
+5. Implement comprehensive test suites

 ## Timeline

-Based on the implementation plan, we are currently in Week 1 of Phase 1, focusing on project setup and core contract implementation.
-The next immediate steps should be completed within the next 1-2 weeks to stay on track with the implementation plan.
+Based on our progress, we are currently in Week 2 of Phase 1.
+We've completed most of the core contract implementation and have started on the backend services and frontend components.
+The next steps should be completed within the next 2-3 weeks to stay on track with the implementation plan.

 ## Challenges and Considerations

-1. **Integration with Pectra**: Ensure compatibility with Ethereum's Pectra upgrade features (EIP-7702, EIP-7691, EIP-2537)
+1. **Pectra Integration**: Ensuring compatibility with Ethereum's Pectra upgrade features (EIP-7702, EIP-7691, EIP-2537)
-2. **L2 Integration**: Design a seamless experience across L1 and L2 networks
+2. **L2 Integration**: Design and implementation of the L2 bridge needs careful testing
-3. **Compliance**: Ensure regulatory compliance while maintaining user experience
+3. **Compliance**: Regulatory compliance mechanisms need thorough verification
-4. **Security**: Implement robust security measures for smart contracts and user accounts
+4. **Security**: All smart contracts must undergo careful security review
-5. **Testing**: Comprehensive testing of smart contracts and blockchain interactions
+5. **Frontend UX**: The trading interface needs to be intuitive despite complex underlying mechanics

 ## Next Meeting Agenda

-1. Review completed smart contract implementations
+1. Review current contract implementations
-2. Discuss backend service architecture
+2. Discuss L2 bridging strategy
-3. Plan frontend component structure and design
-4. Address any blockers or challenges
+3. Review API design for frontend communication
+4. Plan security audit
 5. Update timeline and priorities